-Abercrombie & Fitch Co (ANF). is set to report earnings on June 1, 2018.
+Abercrombie & Fitch Co.
+(ANF) is set to report earnings on June 1, 2018.
 This is called an “earnings event.”
-On an average day, Abercrombie will trade in a 90 cent range.
+On an average day, Abercrombie will trade in a 90-cent range.
 However, if you look at the at-the-money straddle (24.50 strikes) you’ll see the option market is anticipating the stock to trade within a $2.90 range or so.
-In other words, option market makers are implying that Abercrombie could move within an 12% range.
+In other words, option market makers are implying that Abercrombie could move within a 12% range.

-Implied volatility on those options is about 260%.
-And if you look above at the IV Index mean you’ll see that it stands 69.72.
+The implied volatility on those options is about 260%.
+And if you look above at the IV index mean, you’ll see that it stands 69.72.
 In other words, options priced across different expiration periods are priced significantly cheaper in volatility terms than the contract that has an earnings event.
 Implied volatility is important to keep in mind as you learn how to trade earnings with options.

 Why Volatility Matters During an Earnings Event